ceglabsagarshinde/COA1_GENE/Figure2/Readme.md

 # COA1 Haplotypes

-The sorted bam files were visualized in igv and checked for polymorphic site between two reads.
-The read groups were added based on the changes in the polymorphic sites.
 For each species, the respective bam file, gene reference file and it's associated index file are kept in the directory with species name.
+Their respective plot were generated using the script.sh file kept in this directory.